(No ratings)

 There are many benefits to robotic surgery, both for the patient and the surgeon.
 Robotic surgery allows for more precise movements and increased control during very delicate surgical procedures.
 This makes performing surgery accurately much easier for surgeons and reduces fatigue.
 The smaller 'hand' of the robot can enter the body via a much smaller opening, which reduces the risk of infection and scarring and leads to a faster recovery.
 The robotic hands also contain tiny moveable cameras among their tools, giving surgeons a much closer view of the procedure than would be possible with traditional surgery.

-Dr. Anthony Ernest Sanchez, MD graduated from Eastern Virginia Medical School.
+Dr. Anthony E. Sanchez, MD graduated from Eastern Virginia Medical School.
 He completed residency at Loma Linda University Medical Center.
-He is certified by the Board Certification: Otolaryngology Head and Neck Surgery and has a state license in Utah.
+He has a state license in Utah.

 Medical School: Eastern Virginia Medical School